Book of Isaiah: Authorship

 The composition history of Isaiah reflects a major difference in the way authorship was regarded in ancient Israel and in modern societies; the ancients did not regard it as inappropriate to supplement an existing work while remaining anonymous.
 While the authors are anonymous, it is plausible that all of them were priests, and the book may thus reflect Priestly concerns, in opposition to the increasingly successful reform movement of the Deuteronomists.

+According to British priest and scholar John Barton, only chapters 1-8 and 28-31 are the real sayings of Isaiah, and that scribes would add, "...whole blocks of sayings that are in origin anonymous."